 What are Possible Defenses Against Rape Charges?

 You are innocent until proven guilty in the eyes of the court, and you have the right to refuse to speak with law enforcement until you can consult with your lawyer.
-Telling your story to police right away may feel like it will prove your innocence, but it could make the situation worse.
+Many people feel they can prove their innocence by talking to law enforcement right away.
+In reality, making such statements could make the situation much worse.
 Easy-to-fumble words or the wrong turn of phrase while under stress could be used against you later in court.

 Consent

-If the victim of a sexual assault has passed the legal age of consent, a defense attorney could attempt to show that he or she consented to the sexual encounter in question with the defendant.
+If the victim of a sexual assault has passed the legal age of consent, a defense attorney could attempt to show that he or she consented to the sexual encounter in question.
 Through the testimony of witnesses, an attorney may be able to prove that the alleged victim admitted that the encounter was consensual.
 Text messages, emails, photos, or social media accounts could also be used to illustrate admission of consent.

 Lack of Evidence

-The prosecution in many sexual assault cases is working solely from the victim’s testimony that states that he or she was raped.
+In many sexual assault cases, the prosecution relies solely on the victim’s statement that he or she was raped.
 A defense attorney may point out the lack of any physical evidence to prove that a crime occurred or that the physical evidence present points to another suspect.
 DNA tests can be particularly helpful in excluding the defendant as a suspect entirely.

 Innocence